top of page

 • Title VI: definitions and limitations to the law.[2]

-• Poor policies couched in pleasant language.
+• Illogical policies couched in pleasant language.

 • Growth, whether authentic or not, considered more important than achievement.